grishma2305/Travel-Hub/README.md

-Here’s a draft for the `README.md` file for your *Travel Hub* project:

----

 # Travel Hub

 **Travel Hub** is a user-friendly travel website designed to simplify trip planning and enhance the travel experience.
 It provides users with detailed itineraries, information on various tours, and a streamlined booking process.
 The platform combines backend and frontend technologies to deliver a seamless and efficient experience for travelers.